top of page

 Creating Visual Balance

 To achieve a harmonious balance in Japandi interiors, darker ceramics can be used strategically alongside lighter pieces.
 This contrast helps to prevent a space from feeling flat, adding depth and sophistication.
-For example, a darker ceramic vase can serve as a focal point against a backdrop of neutral-toned walls, drawing the eye and creating visual interest without overwhelming the overall design.
+For example, a darker ceramic vase can serve as a focal point against a backdrop of neutral-toned walls.
+This draws the eye and creates visual interest without overwhelming the overall design.

 Comments